singularityhub/sregistry/docs/_docs/client.md

 ### Push Logic

+ - If you push an image to a non existing collection, the collection will be created first (version `1.1.32`)
+ - If you push an image to a non existing container, the container will be created first (version `1.1.33`) (\*)
+ - If you push a new image, it will be added.
+ - If you push a new tag, it will be added.
  - If you push an existing tag, if the container is unfrozen, it will be replaced
  - If you push an existing tag and the container is frozen (akin to protected) you'll get permission denied.
- - If you push a new tag, it will be added.
- - If you push a new image, it will also be added.
- - If you push an image to a non existing collection, the collection will be created first, then the image will be added (version `1.1.32`).

-Unlike the Sylabs API, when the GET endpoint is made to `v1/containers` and the image doesn't exist, we return a response for the collection (and not 404).
-In other words, [this response](https://github.com/sylabs/scs-library-client/blob/acb520c8fe6456e4223af6fbece956449d790c79/client/push.go#L140) is always returned.
-We do this because the Sylabs library client has a strange logic where it doesn't tag images until after the fact, and doesn't send the user's requested tag to any of the get or creation endpoints.
-This means that we are forced on the registry to create a dummy holder tag (that is guaranteed to be unique) and then to find the container at the end to [set tags](https://github.com/sylabs/scs-library-client/blob/acb520c8fe6456e4223af6fbece956449d790c79/client/push.go#L187) based on the id of the image that is created with the [upload request](https://github.com/sylabs/scs-library-client/blob/acb520c8fe6456e4223af6fbece956449d790c79/client/push.go#L174).
-I didn't see a logical way to create the container using the POST endpoint to
-"v1/containers" given that we do not know the tag or version, and would need to know the exact container id to return later when the container push is requested.
+(\*) The Singularity Registry Server data model is different from this of Sylabs library.
+In the former, a container is created from an image.
+In the latter, containers are just placeholders for images with the same name, and can be empty.
+Hence Singularity Registry Server just [mimics the container creation without actually doing it](#mimic-empty-container-creation).
+The container is created afterwards at the upload step.

 ### Push Size